 Wayne County Regional Enhancement Millage History

 The voters in Wayne County first approved an enhancement millage of 2 mills for 6 years in the November 2016 Election.
-This provided funding to the constituent public school districts and academies of Wayne County for the 2016-2017 fiscal year through the 2021-2022 fiscal year.
+This provided funding to the constituent school districts of Wayne County for the 2016-2017 fiscal year through the 2021-2022 fiscal year.

 Because of specific language in the state laws around elections, Wayne RESA is required to have its millage proposals in even years during August primaries or the November general election.
 Given those restrictions, Wayne RESA put the proposal of renewing the, 2 mill, 6 year enhancement millage on the ballot in November of 2020 and it passed.
-The renewed millage provides funding to the constituent public school districts and charter schools in Wayne County for the 2022-2023 fiscal year through the 2027-2028 fiscal year.
+The renewed millage provides funding to the constituent school districts and public school academies in Wayne County for the 2022-2023 fiscal year through the 2027-2028 fiscal year.